AOSGP/packages_apps_AOSGPOTA/README.md

 ### Most guys can skip the below part

-Define how ResurrectionOTA should know about the "version".
+Define how AOSGPOTA should know about the "version".
 The version must be parseable to a date.
 Usually, the version is a part of a build name.
 For example, the 20150426 in the SlimSaber-bacon-5.0.2-20150426.
 Adjust the OTA configuration according to your build name on how should ResurrectionOTA parse the version Find a key in build.prop that represents the ResurrectionRemix-M-v5.7.0-20160622-falcon.zip and set it in the "version_name"